APCS-20-21/Lab1.5/README.md

 Pro Tip:

-There is are string methods that will convert all the characters of a string to lowercase or uppercase.
+There are string methods that will convert all the characters of a string to lowercase or uppercase.
 You can use these methods to easily match the string "dog" with "Dog", "DOG", and "DoG".

 ```
 String input = "Some TeXt wiTh wEIrd CapiTAlizaTIoN"